 - If you suspect or may have Coronavirus

 - e.g. you have a Fever OR New Onset Continuous Cough OR Loss of taste/smell

 - Unless you have been advised by a member of staff to attend!

-IF it has been arranged for you to attend the surgery please wear a face covering and please use the intercom just inside the front door on right hand side to let reception know you have arrived.
+IF it has been arranged for you to attend the surgery please wear a face covering and please use the intercom just outside the front door on right hand side to let reception know you have arrived.

 For advice on Coronavirus Covid-19: